UnumID/react-web-sdk/README.md

 const App: FC = () => {

   const createPresentationRequest = async (): Promise<PresentationRequestResponse> => {
-    // call your backend to create a presentationRequest and return the response };
+    // call your backend to create a PresentationRequest and return the response };

   return (